telerik/kendo-ui-core/docs/intro/getting-started.md

 	        </body>
 	        </html>

->The rest of the code examples assume that the Kendo UI scripts and stylesheets were added to the document.
+> The code examples onwards assume that the Kendo UI scripts and stylesheets were added to the document.

-3. Initialize a Kendo UI Widget
+**Step 3:** Initialize a Kendo UI Widget

 Example with the DataPicker widget: